 Publish your page and you will have something like this with a “Give Now” button directing users to a Tithe.ly giving form.
 It’s a good idea to explain how online giving works by making it clear that the user can give one-time or on a recurring basis and that they can do it via credit card, debit card or bank account.
 You may want to mention that they can give via their mobile device and provide a link to http://get.tithe.ly/download-tithely-app/ which tells users more about that.

-Note: If you do want to use the widget option with an SSL certificate but don’t want to pay or bother with renewing one every year, consider signing up with our own WP Church Host service.
-We provide totally free SSL certificates and will move your website to our hosting for free as well.
+Note: If you do want to use the widget option with an SSL certificate but don’t want to pay or bother with renewing one every year, see our hosting recommendations (many hosts now include free, auto-installed SSL certificates and will move your site for free).

 That’s all there is to it.
 Tithe.ly is a great solution for online giving.
 It’s easy to sign up and implement a “Give” button on your WordPress powered church website — without even having to install a plugin.
 And if you are using one of our themes then you can take advantage of styling that makes the button blend in perfectly with the overall design.